DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2023-03-14-helping-users-decide-if-candidates-meet-the-itt-criteria.md

 As part of the work we did to [revisit the reasons for rejection](/manage-teacher-training-applications/revisiting-reasons-for-rejection/), we added specific questions about if the candidate met the ITT criteria or not when a training provider decides to reject a candidate.

+On each of the questions about the ITT criteria, we added a support email address.
+We wanted to test if training providers would use it to ask for help if they were not sure if the candidate met the ITT criteria.
 ### Degree criteria question

 We added a question about if a candidate had a degree or not.
 This question would only show if the candidate had entered a degree in their application form that was not recognisable.
 For example, a degree from a country outside the UK.